King-Derp/sentiment_pipeline/reddit_scraper/docs/sqlalchemy_implementation_summary.md

-# SQLAlchemy ORM and Connection Pooling Implementation
+# ⚠️ LEGACY DOCUMENTATION: SQLAlchemy ORM and Connection Pooling Implementation

+> **Note**: This document is preserved for historical reference only.
+It describes an older implementation that is no longer in use.
+For current database integration details, please refer to the main project documentation.

+## Overview

 ## Overview